Keyboard shortcuts

 Each layer builds on the ones below, providing progressively higher-level abstractions:

-- Database Storage: Physical storage of data (SQLite, PostgreSQL, or InMemory backends)
+1. Database Storage: Physical storage of data (SQLite, PostgreSQL, InMemory, or remote via daemon mode)

 Entries and the DAG